wyuinche/mitum-js-util/README.md

 ~$ curl -X POST -H "Content-Type: application/json" -d @seal.json https://{mitum network address}/builder/send
 ```

-* seal.json is your seal file.
+* `seal.json` is your seal file.

 ## Sign Message

-Sign message with Keypair.
+Sign messages with your keypair.

-`mitumc` supports 'generate' and 'get' keypairs.
-You can get signature digest which contains a signature by signing with keypairs.
+`mitumc` supports the generation of new keypairs.
+Signing with a keypair gives you a signature digest.

 ### Usage

 #### Sign String/Bytes

-Each keypair supports `sign` method that generates Buffer format signature by signing Buffer format message.
+Each `Keypair` supports the `sign` method, which generates a buffer type signature by signing a buffer type message.

-If you want to get signature for 'mitum-currency', use `bs58` to encode the signature.
+To obtain a string signature that is compatible with 'mitum', use `bs58` to encode the signature.

 ```js
 import { getNewKeypair } from 'mitumc';